Electricity: 230 volts, 50Hz. A variety of power outlets are used in India, but most plugs have two or three round pins.

 Business: Business in India is conducted formally, with punctuality an important aspect.
 Suits and ties are appropriate, and women in particular should dress modestly.
 If it is very hot, jackets are usually not required and short-sleeve shirts are deemed appropriate.
 It is customary to engage in small talk before getting down to business, and topics can range from anything from cricket to politics.
 Business cards are usually exchanged on initial introduction, using the right hand only.
 Handshakes are fairly common, though one should wait to see if greeted with a hand, or a 'namaste' - a traditional Indian greeting of a small bow accompanied by hands clasped as if in prayer.
 Visitors should return the greeting as it is given.
 It is common for women to participate in business meetings, and hold high positions in companies, and foreign businesswomen are readily accepted.
 Business hours are usually from 9.30 to 5.30pm (weekdays) with a lunch break from 1pm to 2pm, and Saturdays from 9.30am to 1pm.

 Communications: The international access code for India is +91.
 International calls are expensive and there are often high surcharges on calls made from hotels.
 Buying a local SIM card is a good option, as international roaming fees can be high.
-Internet cafes are available in main cities and resorts and free wifi is offered at cafes and hotels in major cities.
+Free wifi is offered at cafes and hotels in major cities.

 Duty Free: Travellers to India over 18 years do not have to pay duty on 100 cigarettes or 25 cigars or 125g tobacco; two litre bottle of alcohol; medicine in reasonable amounts; and goods for personal use.
 Prohibited items include livestock, bird and pig meat products.